Entrepreneurs, Civic, and Community Leaders Join Forces at Fremont University’s Los Angeles Campus Opening

 LOS ANGELES, CALIFORNIA – November 8, 2010

-Andrew Cherng, founder of Panda Restaurant Group; Bill Simon, co-founder of William E. Simon and Sons; Gil Garcetti, former Los Angeles County District Attorney; Mimi Song, president and CEO of Superior Grocers; and Kathy Schloessman, president of LA Sports & Entertainment Commission joined 50 other southern California business and civic leaders with a common goal at the opening of Fremont College’s Los Angeles campus: Educating the 21st-century workforce with an efficient and technologically advanced education model.
+Andrew Cherng, founder of Panda Restaurant Group; Bill Simon, co-founder of William E. Simon and Sons; Gil Garcetti, former Los Angeles County District Attorney; Mimi Song, president and CEO of Superior Grocers; and Kathy Schloessman, president of LA Sports & Entertainment Commission joined 50 other southern California business and civic leaders with a common goal at the opening of Fremont University’s Los Angeles campus: Educating the 21st-century workforce with an efficient and technologically advanced education model.

-With courses as diverse as fashion design, sports therapy, corporate litigation, and internet and social media marketing, under the leadership of Chancellor Dr. Sabrina Kay, Fremont College opened its new Los Angeles branch campus to teach business, legal studies, design, and wellness programs to local students looking for workplace-relevant skills, and complete their bachelor or associate degrees.
+With courses as diverse as fashion design, sports therapy, corporate litigation, and internet and social media marketing, under the leadership of Chancellor Dr. Sabrina Kay, Fremont University opened its new Los Angeles branch campus to teach business, legal studies, design, and wellness programs to local students looking for workplace-relevant skills, and complete their bachelor or associate degrees.

-An organization committed to learning as well as teaching, Fremont College draws knowledge from its distinguished advisory board, experienced faculty, as well as up-to-the-minute information from the internet through its Fremont Cloud Learning technology, incorporating Education 3.0.
+An organization committed to learning as well as teaching, Fremont University draws knowledge from its distinguished advisory board, experienced faculty, as well as up-to-the-minute information from the internet through its Fremont Cloud Learning technology, incorporating Education 3.0.

-Bill Clohan, founder of U.S. Education, agreed: “Fremont College is five to ten years ahead of the education system.
+Bill Clohan, founder of U.S. Education, agreed: “Fremont University is five to ten years ahead of the education system.
 It creates learners who have the flexibility and skills necessary to adapt to present day and even future jobs.”

 The College has achieved proven success with its collaborative and interactive Professional Action Learning model.
-In 2009, 90% of Fremont College graduates found employment in their field of study within six months of graduation.
+In 2009, 90% of Fremont University graduates found employment in their field of study within six months of graduation.